12 Digital Branding Trends for Reaching Customers

 Detailed engagement tracking for each digital campaign and channel informs budget decisions and strategy.
 Analyse open, click-through, bounce, and conversion rates from email, social posts, SEM/SEO, content offers, and more to pinpoint the performing assets and platforms.

 Tools like Google Analytics, social media analytics and marketing automation provide robust reporting to monitor response.
 Over time, look at trend lines: Which efforts steadily increase reach and engagement?
-Which seem to lose steam?
+Which seems to lose steam?
 Double down on what works and pivot away from poor performers.

 Brand Lift Studies